CK-Build/CKli/README.md

 Then press enter, and you secret is now stored in your [KeyVault](docs/KeyVault.md).

-The stack you added will now be displayed.
+The new stack will now be displayed:

 ```
 --------- Worlds ---------